Closed geodesics in dilation surfaces: Delaunay polygonations

 We now introduce the following terminology which will be useful when proving our main theorem.

-\begin{itemize} \item If $(P_k)_{k\in \mathbb{N}}$ is of type $1$, the longest side of the polygon, corresponding to the closest one from the center of the circle in which it is inscribed, is called the \textbf{long side} while the other sides will be called \textbf{short}. \item If $(P_k)_{k\in \mathbb{N}}$ is of type $2$, the 2 longest sides, corresponding to the edges going from and out the 2 limits points, will be called the \textbf{long sides} while the others sides are called \textbf{short}. \end{itemize}
+\begin{defn} If $(P_{n})_{n \in \mathbb{N}}$ is of type 1, the longest side of the polygon, corresponding to the closest one from the center of the circle in which it is inscribed, is called the \textbf{long side} while the other sides will be called \textbf{short}.
+The \textbf{direction} of the polygon in $\mathbb{RP}^{1}$ is the direction given by its long side If $(P_{n})_{n \in \mathbb{N}}$ is of type 2 or 3, the longest sides whose vertices converge to different limit point will be called the \textbf{long sides} while the others sides are called \textbf{short}.
+In the type 2 case, the directions tangent to the circle at the two remaining vertices are called the \textbf{short side limit slopes} as the short sides are asymptotic to this direction. \end{defn}

+Be aware that the terminology is about sequences of polygons and more precisely about their asymptotic behaviour: one can change finitely many polygons of the sequence without changing its long or short sides. \\

+By an harmless abuse of notation, we will refer to a sequence of polygons $(P_{n})_{n \in \mathbb{N}}$ in a Delaunay-convergent sequence as a \textbf{polygon}.
+We will use the terms of degenerating polygons.
+The terms long sides and short sides for these polygons will refer similarly to sequences of edges.